5 ways to create mistake-based learning environments

 - Different resolutions to problems they may encounter with their industry or workplace.

 These approaches are effective when they are used for short, structured activities as a part of a training session or training curriculum.
-The outcomes of different scenarios can be used purely for reflection, or help to inform the differentiation and personalization of future training for individual learners.
+The outcomes of different scenarios can be used purely for reflection, or to inform the differentiation and personalization of future training for individual learners.